UNDP-Data/dv-sustainable-finance-hub/readme.md

 # Project Title
 #### Project description [Click here to see the interface]({{link to the site here}}).

-Doc for the starter kit can be found [here](https://orange-bay-04736e710.4.azurestaticapps.net/)
+Doc for the UI kit can be found [here](https://icy-moss-09ab08f10.4.azurestaticapps.net/)

 ## Table of Contents
 * [Link for the visualization](#section-01)